teddygroves/sphincter/docs/hypertension.md

 ## Results

 @fig-hypertension-loo shows that, as in the other cases, including interaction effects did not improve estimated predictive performance.
+The expected leave-one-observation-out predictive density is estimated to be higher for the model `hypertension-basic`, which did not have any interaction effects, than for the interaction model `hypertension-big`.
+Furthermore, the standard error for the difference in these two quantities is much smaller than the difference itself, indicating that the ranking is robust.

 :::{#fig-hypertension-loo}